DeSoDev/EmbeDeSo/README.md

 * Click 'Create Token'.

 * Click `Use Template` for the `Edit Cloudflare Workers` row

+* Click the edit button next to `token name` and enter a clear title, eg "EmbeDeSo Github Action"

 * Leave the permissions as is